 Support grows for barriers to protect daycares.
 But who will foot the bill?

-Richmond Hill residents dropped off flowers and stuffed animals at a crash scene after one child died and six others were injured when a vehicle drove into a daycare.
+Richmond Hill residents dropped off flowers and stuffed animals at a crash scene after one child died and six others injured when a vehicle drove into a daycare.
 (Meagan Fitzpatrick/CBC)

-“We didn’t think for even one second that we’d be gathered for his funeral,” Mina said after the memorial service.
+“We didn’t think for even one second that we’d be gathered for his funeral,” said Mina after the memorial service.
 “I don’t know if he is the first one [to die in crash like this], but he will be the last one.”

-Hooshang Lotfi, a friend of Liam’s father, suggested looking into age requirements for drivers along with regulatory safety around daycare facilities as well.</
+Hooshang Lotfi, a friend of Liam’s father suggested officials should reconsider age requirements for drivers along with safety regulations around childcare facilities.

-Source link
+<brSource link

 Support grows for barriers to protect daycares.
 But who will foot the bill?